EdidiongEsu/Databricks_earthquake/img/readme.md

 # Img Folder
-This contains all pictires used in the readme on main branch
+This contains all pictures used in the readme on the main branch.